shaleen-sharma/phonenumbers-api/README.md

 Postman collection: See the file Belong-Test.postman_collection.json in the repo

-To get a view of the database checkout the below file from the repo
+To get a view of the database checkout the below file from the repo.
+This service is using in memory H2 db.
 ```
 data.sql
 ```